Blue Belt Certification

 - Capable of building rapport quickly… important when accompanying teams on interviews

 - Solid analytical skills… to advise teams after collecting interview and side-by-side testing data

 - Reasonable computer literacy… including Excel, PowerPoint and web-conferencing

 - Highly supportive and available… yet able to provide corrective critiques as needed

-A Blue Belt Certification workshop will be held in Cleveland, OH June 14-16 at The Dively Conference Center on the Campus of Case Western Reserve University.
-Attendees will stay at the Glidden House, a historic mansion located one block from the Dively Center, and mere steps from the world-famous Cleveland Museum of Art and Cleveland Museum of Natural History.
+A Blue Belt Certification workshop will be held in Cleveland, OH June 19-21, 2019 at The Dively Conference Center on the Campus of Case Western Reserve University.
+Attendees will stay at the Glidden House, a beautiful historic mansion located one block from the Dively Center, and mere steps from the world-famous Cleveland Museum of Art and Cleveland Museum of Natural History.